crocuspaperi/crocuspaperi/README.md

 2. And save it with a desired category name
 3. Then edit category by modifying the contents of that file

+Remember to create category files for both English and Finnish versions.

 ### How to edit an existing category

-1. Just edit that goddamn file according to category specifications
+1. Just edit category file according to category specifications

 ## Item